 Local Government

 The City of Lubbock operates under a council-manager government system, led by a legislative body called a city council.
 Citizens elect six council members, one for each of Lubbock’s six districts, and a mayor.
-The council members serve for a term of four years and the mayor serves for two years.
+The council members serve a four-year term, and the mayor serves a two-year term.
 In addition, there are currently no term limits for the mayor or city council members.
-The city council elects a Mayor Pro Tempore who serves as mayor in absence of the elected mayor as well as a city manager to handle the ordinary business of the city.
+The city council elects a Mayor Pro Tempore, who serves as mayor in the absence of the elected mayor, as well as a city manager to handle the ordinary business of the city.

 MAYOR MARK McBRAYER